aibaba-ai/aibaba-ai/docs/docs/integrations/providers/baseten.md

 ## Installation and Setup

-You'll need two things to use Baseten models with LangChain:
+You'll need two things to use Baseten models with AI Agents Force:

 - A [Baseten account](https://baseten.co)
 - An [API key](https://docs.baseten.co/observability/api-keys)